About Charles Austin Theatre, Background, Activities - Pindula

 (Created page with "thumb|Charles Austin Theatre in Masvingo'''Charles Austin Theatre''' is Zimbawe's third largest theatre which was founded in 1974 by D...")

-Charles Austin Theatre is Zimbawe's third largest theatre which was founded in 1974 by Doug Hill together with Jimmy Millar and Tony Weare.
+Charles Austin Theatre is Zimbabwe's third largest theatre which was founded in 1974 by Doug Hill together with Jimmy Millar and Tony Weare.

 Background